Article by Authority Magazine

 How can an individual learn what is a healthy body weight for them?
 How can we discern what is “too overweight” or what is “too underweight”?

-I think that the best answer to that question would be for the person to schedule a complementary consultation with one of our amazing consultants with any of the BeBalanced Hormone Weight Loss Centers.
+I think that the best answer to that question would be for the person to schedule a complementary consultation with one of our amazing consultants with any of the BeBalanced Natural Weight Loss Centers.

 This might be intuitive to you, but it will be instructive to expressly articulate this.
 Can you please share a few reasons why being over your healthy body weight, or under your healthy body weight, can be harmful to your health?